oarabiledev/sculptrr/README.md

 ui.script("sculptrr.core.js");
 ```

-The next step is using it, the library extends `ui.Control` - this class is used to build elements in hibrid.
+The next step is using it.

+The library extends `ui.Control` - this class is used to build elements in hybrid.

-So we have added our own method, you camnn access it using :
+So we have added our own method, you can access it using :

 ```javascript
 ui.script("sculptrr.core.js");